-This method of naming component documents is good for a use case such as the following:
+This method of naming component documents is good for use cases such as the following:

 - After being imported, the Word file continues to be updated.

-- The number of components documents spawned upon import continues to vary.
+- The number of component documents spawned upon import continues to vary.

 - The value being used to generate the title is stable.